sebftw/Eiko/python/PYTHON_INSTALLATION.md

 python -m venv eiko
 call eiko\Scripts\activate.bat
 ```
+💡 Tip: The virtual environment folder `eiko` is portable and self-contained.
+You can move it anywhere, and it will still work.

-* Install PyTorch and Eiko inside this compiler-ready terminal: <br>
+* Install PyTorch and Eiko inside this virtual environment: <br>
 ```bat
 pip install torch torchvision --index-url https://download.pytorch.org/whl/cu130 pip install eiko